 The Mezquita (Cordoba)

 The 10th-century mosque-church is open at 50% capacity, for groups of 20 people maximum at a time.
 Tickets available online or on the door (free for residents of Cordoba province).
 Temporary opening hours are Monday to Saturday 10h-14h, 18h-21h, Sunday and holidays 16.00 to 21.00.

-The largest Gothic cathedral in the world reopens on 1 July, with guided tours only - "magna" (the main masterpieces) and the rooftop (with amazing views of the stained-glass windows, both inside and out), in two day and two night slots.
-From mid-July, normal visits will resume.
+One of the first monuments to close again.
+It closed for 'cultural visits' on 3 November, services continue.
+The largest Gothic cathedral in the world had reopened on 1 July, with guided tours only - "magna" (the main masterpieces) and the rooftop (with amazing views of the stained-glass windows, both inside and out), in two day and two night slots.